Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Yes, as long as the course is completed within six months.

 Only in very specific situations.
 These specific situations include correcting expiry date mistakes made by border officers.
 It is NOT possible to extend an IEC work permit outside of these specific scenarios.
-If you want to stay longer in Canada, consider either applying for Permanent Residency or a sponsored work permit.
+If you want to stay longer in Canada, consider either applying for Permanent Residency or an employer-supported work permit (with a positive LMIA).

 Communication – Who can I contact?